dawelab/CDH_Distribution_In_Maize/7_GWAS/README.md

 5. These scripts split the filtered VCF file indo chunks for faster processing.
 6. These scripts impute SNPs on Mo17 chr1-10 based on the population using BEAGLE.
 7. These scripts impute SNPs on the CDH itself based on the population using BEAGLE.
 This was done as a control

+## Run GWAS
+1. Run GWAS using Plink using SNPs on chr 1-10
+2. Run GWAS using Plink using SNPs on the CDH itself as a control